Cathie Hatrick-Anderson here...

 Does your horse bite, kick, charge, crowd, or intimidate you in any way?
 Does he dance in the cross-ties, not tie at all, refuse to stand to be mounted?
 Does he jig balk buck or rear?
 Yank the reins out of your hands, ignore the bit?
 Is he hard to tack up.
 Disrespectful/fearful of the vet or farrier?

 Does he refuse to leave the barn, get on a trailer?
 I encourage video taping, so you can refer to our session again and again.
 Many times the difference between success and failure is simply "body position" Sometimes it's the lack of following through with a request.

-Click on my many youtube videos from the link at the top of the page, there is bound to be some footage of the same problem you are having right now.
+Click on my many youtube videos from the link at the top of the page, ( I get paid pennies that add up when you watch the adds) there is bound to be some footage of the same problem you are having right now.
 How long are you willing to wait to improve your relationship with your horse?

 I will travel within a 60-100 mile radius of my Upton, Massachusetts farm.
 (Some exceptions.)
 I have traveled to every state in New England and as far west as Idaho to train!

 Horsemanship lessons $55.00 Horseback riding lesson $65.00 Horse training session $80.00 (truck into Bobcat Farm) I'll travel to your farm/facility two hr min.
 Plus farm call.